cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 input (in an information theoretic sense).
 See Definition 3.9 from [BBCGGI19] for details.

-An FLP is typically constructed from an arithmetic circuit, which defines validity.
+An FLP is typically constructed from an arithmetic circuit that in turn defines validity.
 However, in the remainder we do not explicitly mention this circuit and allow validity to be defined by the set of inputs recognized by the FLP when run as described above.